wp-plugins/responsive-image-gallery/readme.txt

 == Description ==

-This plugin is the combination of collagePlus jquery image gallery and lightbox image gallery.
+This plugin is the combination of collagePlus jquery image gallery and Fancybox image gallery.
 This plugin is responsive and always fits your screen width.
 You can use the short codes provided, to put the gallery anywhere you want.
 The options for the shortcodes is available at the admin panel.